 From what I’ve started to read about FM, I’ve started to realize that this is about way more than just unending pain and perpetual exhaustion, often (like for me), making it impossible to go to work or go to school.
 FM is often conceptualized as a physiological response to emotional/social stress that often becomes unbearable.
 And so in a way I see this - or am perhaps at least trying to start to see all this - as not a time when I’m unable to do *everything* that I once could.
 Instead, I’m doing only the things I really need to do.
 And most importantly; most importantly, I’ve stopped running.

 What doesn’t kill you often makes you sicker.
 In spite of what how our Macho-Cartesian society measures “success”, taking on so much to the extent that we are in a state of perpetual stress - this is not a picture of happiness.
-This is not a portrait of health.@12 months ago with 1 note
+This is not a portrait of health.@1 year ago with 2 notes

 The genesis of my fibromyalgia (which I will be writing about much in the coming couple of days) extends most proximally from a horrible experience last September.
 I spent 30+ hours in the ER at St. Joseph’s Hospital in Toronto with (undiagnosed) acute appendicitis that eventually required emergency surgery.